 Consequently, the number of pedestrians injured has been steadily declining for the past 20 years.
-Despite an increase in pedestrian injuries and fatalities in 2017 and 2018, the following years have seen a decrease in both categories.
+While still trending downward overall, more recent years such as 2017, 2018, and 2021, all saw a slight increase in both pedestrian injuries and fatalities.

-Crashes Involving a Pedestrian by Day
+Crashes Involving a Pedestrian by Day in 2021